How to Open a Company in Portugal - The Ultimate GuideJuly 13th, 2022

 If they don’t, this service can be performed by lawyers, notaries, or solicitors who have their profession's digital certificate.
 At this service, you can register three different types of commercial and non-commercial companies:

 The cost of setting up a company using this service varies depending on the type of company pact you chose:

 -Company pact designed by the partners - 360€

 To pay for this service, you can use a credit card, go to an ATM or use your online banking service.
 Take into account that if your company has a brand associated with a class of products or services, you should pay an additional 100€.
 Each additional class will cost around 44€.

 Once you’ve read all the information about using the Empresa Online services, this is what you’ll need to do:

-On this page you can also register your brand, request a company name, proceed a number of commercial registrations (such as contract updates, share capital changes, or fusions).
+On this page, you can also register your brand, request a company name, and proceed with several commercial registrations (such as contract updates, share capital changes, or mergers).
 This is also where you can request your company’s e-card and commercial registry’s permanent certificate.
-You can also read more about investing in Portugal’s business ecosystem here.
+You can read more about investing in Portugal’s business ecosystem here.

 Congratulations on your brand new company! 🥂